Victoria-27/developer-exercise/README.md

 ## Introduction

 The User Catalog application is a web-based tool designed to help users manage and search through a directory of users.
-It provides functionalities to search for users and edit their roles, and also edit the user details and profile picture.
+It provides functionalities to search for users and edit their roles, and also edit the user details and upload profile picture.

 ## Features

 - **Search Users:** Allows users to search for specific users within the directory.

-- **Edit User Roles:** Enables users to edit the roles of the users found in the directory.
+- **Edit User Roles:** Enables users to edit the roles of the users found in the directory by toggling the role upon clicking the edit user role button

 - **Update User Details:** Allows users to update details and upload profile pictures of users.